RobDWaller/ReallySimpleArrayTest/README.md

 See the [PHP Docs](http://php.net/manual/en/features.commandline.webserver.php) for more information.

-Alternatively, use an online PHP parser such as [PHP Fiddle](http://phpfiddle.org/).
+Alternatively, download and install a local server environment such as MAMP, XAMPP or Vagrant / VirtualBox.

 ## Submitting Answers